-1. EDUCATION: A high school diploma from an approved agency or a GED is required for entrance to most programs.
+1. EDUCATION: A high school diploma from an approved agency, a GED, or a passing score on the HISET exam is required for entrance to most programs.
 Home school students requesting admission must submit a letter of intent to home school with verified attendance reports.
 This student must also submit annual progress reports or final transcript from junior and senior years including the graduation date.

 2. AGE: Eligible Applicants: Individuals 16 years of age or older or dually enrolled high school students in the 10th, 11th or 12th grades who seek access to quality instruction at the post-secondary level are eligible for admissions.

 The Technical College System of Georgia and its constituent Technical Colleges do not discriminate on the basis of race, color, creed, national or ethnic origin, sex, religion, disability, age, political affiliation or belief, genetic information, disabled veteran, veteran of the Vietnam Era, spouse of military member or citizenship status (except in those special circumstances permitted or mandated by law).
 This nondiscrimination policy encompasses the operation of all technical college-administered programs, programs financed by the federal government including any Workforce Innovation and Opportunity Act (WIOA) Title I financed programs, educational programs and activities, including admissions, scholarships and loans, student life, and athletics.
 It also encompasses the recruitment and employment of personnel and contracting for goods and services.
 The Technical College System of Georgia and Technical Colleges shall promote the realization of equal opportunity through a positive continuing program of specific practices designed to ensure the full realization of equal opportunity.